themakrae/ASTR350_DF/README.md

 The files in this repository are drafts of Python scripts for calculating the phase delay between two RTL-SDR channels in an attempt to create a multi-channel direction finding system.

 `identify_index.py` - This script identifies the index values of all of the detected RTL-SDR dongles.
 Knowing these values allows you to work with more than one dongle.
+You can use the `rtl_eepom` utility package for customizing device serial numbers.

 `sdr_1_data.py` - This script collects data from one of the connected RTL-SDR dongles and stores it in a CSV file of the same name.